Distributed-Validators-Synctems/school-testnet/testnet_planning.md

 `5 points =  5000 atom for everyone who do this task.`

-- Delegate some DVS to others and redelegate to DVS validator- 10 points
+- Delegate some DVS to others and redelegate to DVS validator

 `5 points =  5000 atom for everyone who do this task.`

 - Claim reward \ commision and redelegate to DVS validator -

 `5 points =  5000 atom for everyone do this task.`

-- Tweet url linked in a memo (Come up with something cool to say about DVS Validator Schoo and experience in Testnet)

-`5 points =  5000 atom for everyone who provides a peer.`

 - Tweet url linked in a memo (Leave your detailed feedback in a thread (from 3 tweets) about the School of Validators.
 With mark @synctems @POSTHUMAN_DVS @kuraassh.
 The review must be valid, not just praise.
 This will be used as a starting point for your twitter accounts and student feedback.)